Cases We Take

 When possible, NCIP collaborates with law firms on a pro bono basis to assist with investigation and litigation.

 Exonerations and Case Work

 NCIP’s individual case work is the core of our work.
 Since its founding in 2001, NCIP has attained justice for 18 innocent people who had collectively spent more than 230 years in prison.
-We currently have more than 60 open and pending cases and receive more than 800 new inquiries each year.
+We currently have more than 60 open and pending cases and receive approximately 2500 letters a year about new or existing cases.
 To learn more about the types of cases we take and how to apply for help, click here.
-To learn more about NCIP’s exonerees, click here.
+To learn more about each of our exonerees, click on their name below.

 - Albert Johnson

 - Franky Carrillo, Jr.